WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod02/0203 - Create and retrieve a view that uses the JOIN statement in Microsoft SQL Server.md

    >
    > The second table, **publishers**, contains information about publishers.
 It should have 5 columns and 8 rows.

-3. Delete the previous query from the **SQLQuery1.sql** window and then write the following `JOIN` statement:
+3. Delete the previous query from the **SQLQuery1.sql** window and then enter the following `JOIN` statement:

    ```sql
    SELECT title, pub_name FROM titles